Understanding Varicose Veins -- the Basics

 In varicose veins, the valves do not work properly -- allowing blood to pool in the vein and making it difficult for the muscles to push the blood "uphill."
 Instead of flowing from one valve to the next, the blood continues to pool in the vein, increasing venous pressure and the likelihood of congestion while causing the vein to bulge and twist.
 Because superficial veins have less muscle support than deep veins, they are more likely to become varicose.

 Any condition that puts excessive pressure on the legs or abdomen can lead to varicose veins.
 The most common pressure inducers are pregnancy, obesity, and standing for long periods.
-Chronic constipation and -- in rare cases -- tumors also can cause varicose veins.
-Being sedentary likewise may contribute to varicosity, because muscles that are out of condition offer poor blood-pumping action.
+Chronic constipation and -- in rare cases, tumors -- also can cause varicose veins.
+Being sedentary also may contribute to varicosity, because muscles that are out of condition offer poor blood-pumping action.

 The likelihood of varicosity also increases as veins weaken with age.
 A previous leg injury may damage the valves in a vein which can result in a varicosity.
-Genetics also plays a role and if other family members have varicose veins there is a greater chance you will too.
+Genetics also plays a role, so if other family members have varicose veins there is a greater chance you will, too.
 Contrary to popular belief, sitting with crossed legs will not cause varicose veins, although it can aggravate an existing condition.